Ekpe Udoh: Fenerbahçe (2015–2017)

 On July 28, 2015, Udoh signed a one-year deal with the Turkish club Fenerbahçe.
 In his first season with the team, Udoh already had a starting role, being one of the team's leaders.
 Fenerbahçe won the Turkish Cup, with 67–65 win over Darüşşafaka.
 Fenerbahçe also reached the final game of the 2016 EuroLeague Final Four, but fell short of winning the EuroLeague championship, after an overtime 96–101 loss to CSKA Moscow.
 Over 27 EuroLeague games, he averaged 12.6 points and 5.1 rebounds per game.
 At the end of the season, Fenerbahçe also won the Turkish League championship.

 On July 11, 2016, Udoh re-signed with Fenerbahçe, on a 1+1 contract.
 In the 2016–17 season, Udoh won the EuroLeague championship with Fenerbahçe.
 He was named the EuroLeague Final Four MVP, after his performance in the Final Four.
 On July 14, 2017, he parted ways with Fenerbahçe in order to return to the NBA.

 Utah Jazz (2017–2019)

 On July 21, 2017, Udoh signed with the Utah Jazz for two years, $6.5M deal.

 Beijing Ducks (2019–2020)

 On July 7, 2019, Udoh signed with the Beijing Ducks for a one-year contract.

 Beijing Royal Fighters (2021)

 On March 4, 2021, Ekpe Udoh signed with the Beijing Royal Fighters.

 Virtus Bologna (2021–2022)

 On July 18, 2021, Udoh signed a two-year deal with Virtus Bologna of the Italian LBA.
-Virtus also plays in the EuroCup.
-On September 18, 2021, he suffered a serious patellar tendon injury during the quarterfinals of the 2021 Italian Supercup.
-However, on September 21, the team won its second Supercup, defeating Olimpia Milano 90–84.
-However, after having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
-However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milan.
+He only played one official game for Bologna, as on September 18, 2021, he suffered a serious patellar tendon injury during the quarterfinals of the 2021 Italian Supercup.
+On July 27, 2022, after missing the rest of the season due to the injury, he was released from the club.